The Guide

 Al Yasmin and north Riyadh

 Al Yasmin, to the north, is where American International School Riyadh sits.
-It's a newer, more spread-out area with a mix of family villas and compound living, good road connections northwards towards the airport corridor.
-Families on US government or American corporate packages often gravitate here.
+Newer and more spread-out, a mix of family villas and compound living, good road connections towards the airport corridor.
+Families on US government or American corporate packages gravitate here.
 Al Aqiq, slightly north of centre, is where Downe House is based.

 On compounds vs villas

 Riyadh's international families broadly split between compound living and free-standing villas.
-Compounds offer pool, gym, and community infrastructure, and they're an easier landing for families new to the city.
-After a year or two, many families who could afford either move to a larger standalone villa for the space and privacy, particularly once they have friends and activities established outside the compound.
-Neither is wrong; it depends on where you are in the adaptation curve and how much your social life depends on proximity to other families.
+Compounds offer pool, gym, and community infrastructure, and are an easier landing for families new to the city.
+After a year or two, many families who could afford either move to a larger standalone villa for the space and privacy, once friends and activities are established outside the compound.

 Fees in context

-The VAT question is the one that catches families out most.
+VAT is the thing that catches families out.
 Saudi Arabia introduced 15% VAT on education fees in 2020.
-Most international schools have incorporated this into their published figures, but not all present it the same way: some show fees inclusive of VAT, some exclusive, and the gap is 15% of a very large number.
-Check carefully before you compare across schools.
+Most international schools have incorporated this into their published figures, but not all present it the same way: some show fees inclusive, some exclusive, and the gap is 15% of a very large number.
+Check carefully before comparing across schools.

 The broad fee ranges in 2025-26: